MESAlumniAssn/docs/docs/workflow.md

 ## **Github workflow**

 Whenever there is a new feature request or a potential bug fix, the first step is to open an issue in Github using the pre-configured template.
-The _new feature_ template exists only in the `mes-aa-site` repository whereas all the projects contain the _bug fix_ template.
+All the repositories contain the _new feature_ and _bug fix_ issue templates.

 Next, create a local branch - `git checkout -b <branch_name>`